What Is Enteroscopy?

 - push-and-pull enteroscopy

 enteroscopy if you have any of the following:

-- high immune cell count
+- a high white blood cell count

 - blocked bowel passages

-- intestinal damage from radiation
+- intestinal damage from radiation treatment

 - unexplained severe diarrhea

 - abnormal X-ray results

 Your doctor will give you instructions on how to prepare for the

 procedure.
 Make sure to follow them carefully.
 You may need to:

 - stop taking aspirin or other blood-thinning

 - avoid solid foods and milk after 10 p.m. the night